dannsam/xenko-docs/manual/get-started/manage-assets.md

 ## Filter assets

-When browsing assets in the **asset view** (in the bottom by default), you can by name, tag, type, or a combination.
+When browsing assets in the **asset view** (in the bottom by default), you can filter by name, tag, type, or a combination of all three.

+The tag and name filters are "and" filters.
+For example, if you filter by *tag:level* and *name:knight*, the asset view only displays assets with the tag "level" **and** the name "kight".

+Type filters are "or" filters.
+For example, if you filter by *type:animation* and *type:texture*, the asset view displays all assets that are animations **or** textures.

 ### Add a filter